Search teams use new road to reach Germanwings crash site

-"It means we can work faster, later and bring back more items," said one police officer.
+"It means we can work work faster, later and bring back more items," said one police officer.

-Trucks now take 45 minutes to reach the base of the rocky slope where debris remains spread across some two hectares (five acres), while two helicopters hover overhead to check for pieces that may have been flung further afield.
+Trucks now take 45 minutes to reach the base of the rocky slope where debris remains spread across some two hectares, while two helicopters hover over head to check for pieces that may have been flung further.

 Somewhere in there lies the second "black box" recorder, which gathered technical data on the flight, and has yet to be found.